What are some easy things I can do outside?

 9. Disconnect your Downspout

 Downspouts are commonly connected to drains that feed into the sewer system.
-Sewer systems can become overwellemed during heavy or prolonged rain.
-Disconnecting your downspout and letting it drain into your yard or a rain barrel prevents stormwater drainage issues.
-Furthermore, the water actually becomes cleaner because it goes through the natural filtering system of soil and roots.
-Plus, if you catch it in a rain barrel you can use it for watering plants.
+Sewer systems can become overwhelmed during heavy or prolonged rains, and disconnecting your downspout to let water drain into your yard (or a rain barrel) can prevent stormwater issues.
+Capturing the water in a rain barrel allows you to use it for watering plants.

 10. Adopt a storm drain.

-Do you have a storm drain near your home that always seems to be clogged with debris?
-Cleaning the top of the storm grate helps stormwater flow properly and prevents unwanted trash or other debris from getting into our local waterbodies.
+Do you have a storm drain near your home that always seems clogged with debris?
+Cleaning the top of the storm grate helps stormwater flow properly and prevents unwanted trash or debris from entering our local waterbodies.

 11. Pick up after your dog.